POOLED ANTIBIOTIC SUSCEPTIBILITY TESTING

 Our unique Pooled Antibiotic Susceptibility Testing

-(P-AST™) method evaluates 19 different antibiotics against the pool of organisms in the patient’s urine, providing a personalized result that accounts for bacterial interactions that may change antibiotic resistance within a patient-specific polymicrobial infection.
+(P-AST™) method evaluates antibiotics against the pool of organisms in the patient’s specimen, providing a personalized result that accounts for bacterial interactions that may change antibiotic resistance within a patient-specific polymicrobial infection.

 Tests that